AnnMarieW/dash-more-components/README.md

 Dash More Components is library of additional components to use in Plotly Dash apps

-1.  __CurrentLocation__:  Uses the browsers geolocation to get the current lat/lon of the device running a Dash app.
+1.  __CurrentLocation__:  Uses the browsers geolocation to get the current position of the device running a Dash app.

 2. __CountdownTimer__:  Counts down from a starting number of seconds to zero.
 It counts down by seconds and may be paused during the countdown.
 This is ideal for triggering a callback after a certain amount of time or at a selected date or time.

 3.  __Timepicker__:  Gives the user the ability to select a time.
-Ideal for use with the CountdownTimer

 4. Datetimepicker: Coming soon!